effatalkenani/knowledge-graph-education-inequality/README.md

 ## Data Loading

-The complete graph can be restored directly from the supplied dump.
-To reconstruct it from the source data instead, place the datasets in `data/`, configure the database connection, and run:
+The complete graph can be restored directly from the database dump supplied through Microsoft Teams.

+To reconstruct the graph from the source data instead, copy the separately supplied source datasets into the project’s `data/` directory, configure the database connection, and run:

 ```bash
 python load_to_neo4j.py